Vertebroplasty & Kyphoplasty

 Vertebroplasty and kyphoplasty are minimally invasive procedures for the treatment of painful vertebral compression fractures (VCF), which are fractures involving the vertebral bodies that make up the spinal column.

-In vertebroplasty, physicians use image guidance to inject a cement mixture into the fractured bone through a hollow needle.
-In kyphoplasty, a balloon is first inserted into the fractured bone through the hollow needle to create a cavity or space.
+For a vertebroplasty, physicians use image guidance, typically fluoroscopy, to inject a cement mixture into the fractured bone through a hollow needle.
+During kyphoplasty, a balloon is first inserted into the fractured bone through the hollow needle to create a cavity or space.
 The cement is injected into the cavity once the balloon is removed.

 What are some common uses of the procedures?